- Mote Marine Laboratory

 Background About the SCORE Consortium

 The Science Consortium for Ocean Replenishment was initiated in 2000 by scientists and fishery agencies managers and funded by Congress in 2001.
-This alliance was formed to focus stock enhancement research in the US on developing clear examples of responsible, effective and economically sound marine stock-enhancement technology for the nation.
-SCORE united a multidisciplinary team of scientists working in the Gulf of Mexico, Atlantic and Pacific Oceans to advance a more scientific approach for developing effective stock enhancement programs.
+This alliance was formed to focus stock enhancement research in the US on advancing the science needed to develop and manage marine stock enhancement to achieve effective and economical results.
+SCORE unites a multidisciplinary team of scientists working in three coastal areas of the US -- the Gulf of Mexico, the Eastern Atlantic and Western Pacific oceans.

 The founding members of the consortium and their positions at the time included: